rot226/LoRaFlexSim-1.0.1/simulateur_lora_sfrd_4.0/README.md

 ```

 Add `--seed <n>` to obtain the same node placement on each run.
+Use `--runs <n>` to repeat the simulation several times and average the metrics.

 You can also execute the simulator directly from the repository root: